gmrammohan15/EVA4/S15A-Assignment/README.md

 ### Depth images
 Used the below repo and pretrained model to predict the depth of fg bg images\
 https://github.com/ialhashim/DenseDepth
+Since the number of images is very huge, we need increase the RAM allocation in collab to 25 gb which comes free.
+Run the prediction over batch of images , instead runnning all at once Keep saving the prediction output into ZIP output.Python has good api's to work with ZIP files

 # Repo links
 Data set creation\